noramurakozy/SDA_web/index.md

 As the map shows, most of the trees are located on the east side of San Francisco, the density is a bit lower on the west side and data is missing in the public parks, probably because they are maintained and registered by an organization other than [The City Department of Public Works (DPW)](https://sfpublicworks.org/).

 ##### Fundamental aspects of the data
 This section gives a deeper insight to the dataset by analysing the trees by species, years and areas.
-From this point, the results are reflecting the statistics of the reduced dataset, containing only trees with registered location and valid species type.
-There are 180611 unique trees in the reduced dataset.

 **Species**